Thumbnails of 9 Kerala VCs who were asked to resign by Governor Khan | Education

 Resignations of the nine VCs were sought as some of them were appointed from a list of a single name and in others, the Chief Secretary of the state was a member of the selection committee, both being a violation of UGC norms according to Khan.

-Prior to being appointed as VC of Kerala University, Pillai was the Professor and Head of Department of Optoelectronics at the Central University of Kerala and before that he was a Lecturer in the Department of Physics of St. Gregorios College in Kottarakara from 1982 to 2001.
+Prior to being appointed as VC of Kerala University, he was Professor and Head of Department of Optoelectronics at the Central University of Kerala and before that he was a Lecturer in the Department of Physics of St. Gregorios College in Kottarakara from 1982 to 2001.

 He completed his Ph.D in Physics from Kerala University in 1996.